-For example, if a moral virtue becomes useful for social exchage reciprocity, or for kinship, then it’s possible -or likely- that our ancestors didn’t ignore it when it came to make choice.
+For example, if a moral virtue becomes useful for social exchange reciprocity, or for kinship, then it’s possible -or likely- that our ancestors didn’t ignore it when it came to mate choice.

 Virtue signaling signals good-parenting, good partners, and good genes

-In general, sexually selected costly signal advertise good genes, or good parenting abilities.
+In general, sexually selected costly signals advertise good genes, or good parenting abilities.

 Moral virtues can signal both.
 A high mutation load impairs the brain’s ability to display sophisticated, empathic social intelligence.

-Actually, moral virtue function as advertisers of three important traits:
+Actually, moral virtue functions as advertiser of three important traits: